Pranay-Builds/Pranay-Builds/README.md

 - [Twitter](https://twitter.com/Pran4y)
 - [Email](mailto:contactpranay10@gmail.com)

 I have completed harvard cs50x!!

-Now doing cs50p!
+Low or no commits = exams, outside of home or other personal reasons